 Student Ambassador: Dominic Wodehouse – PhD in Environmental Science

-PhD in Environmental Science.
-Community Mangrove Management and Restoration.
-4th Year (Part-time)
+Dominic is studying part-time for a PhD in Environmental Science Community Mangrove Management and Restoration.

 Why choose Bangor?